Jeanne Hébuterne: Loving Modigliani – A Novel by Linda Lappin

 With her dark hair, pale skin, and light blue eyes, affectionately called “noix-de-coco” (coconut) by friends, Jeanne Hèbuterne (1898-1920) is most known for her intense and tragic relationship with Amedeo Modigliani.
 Yet she was also a budding artist, with her life and work cut short at only 21 years old when she committed suicide.
 At the time she was 8 months pregnant, and she died just two days after Modigliani’s death from tuberculosis in January 1920.
-With so few works left behind, her family kept them hidden for decades.
-Even her only daughter was unaware of details of her parents’ lives, so much was lost or inaccessible.
+With so few artworks left behind, her family kept them hidden for decades.
+Even her only daughter was unaware of the details of both of her parents’ lives, so much was lost or inaccessible.

 The story feels very personal and a lot of personal detail is woven into the narrative.
 Modi, as Jeanne calls Modigliani, was 14 years her senior and from the beginning vexed her strict Catholic family.
 They were disdainful of his bohemian lifestyle of women, alcohol, and drugs.
 She met him in 1917 while studying art at the Acadèmie Colarossi and defied religious and societal conventions by living with him, becoming his muse and model, and eventually his common-law wife.
 A year later, their daughter, Jeanne Modigliani was born.